" Mr. Garlikov, I want to thank you. I have just finished

 is what makes acts right or wrong:

-various lists of specific rules, laws, or regulations
+- various lists of specific rules, laws, or

-duties, such as promise keeping, paying debts, obligations to family,
+- duties, such as promise keeping, paying debts,

 etc.

-A theory of obligation and of right which takes into account the above
+- A theory of obligation and of right which takes into

 theories and their problems.

-Whether, and why, one should be ethical (particularly when it goes against
+- Whether, and why, one should be ethical

 one's own self-interest)